ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 There are a few new things we haven't covered in the above code.
 First, we are passing an anonymous function as the second argument to the "get" method.

-Anonymous functions act the same as regular function but don't have a name.
+Anonymous functions act the same as a regular function but don't have a name.
 To define an anonymous function, we use the "function" keyword, followed by parenthesis.
-In the parenthesis we have function parameters, separated by commas, which are names given to the arguments passed in.
+In the parenthesis, we have function parameters separated by commas, which are names given to the arguments passed in.

 Following the parentheses, curly braces define the body of the function.
 This is where we put the code that the function will execute.
 To give us space to write code, we put curly braces on different lines.

 Notice that the anonymous function has two parameters that Express passes in as arguments on each request.
 The first is the parameter "req" (short for "request") and contains data about the request the server received.
 The second is "res" (short for "response") which provides functions for sending data back to the server.
 Express adds functions to these variables to make things easier.

 Our route doesn't do anything yet, but let's fix that.
-Our goal here is send an HTML file back to the browsers.
+Our goal here is to send an HTML file back to the browsers.
 Luckily, the "res" variable has a "sendFile" method that lets us specify a file to send to the server.
 It takes a single argument and attempts to render that file.
 In our case, we are going to pass it the path to "index.html".

 ##### index.js
 ```javascript